akharrou/QuickDocs/In-The-Makings/LLDB.md

 		idev.aymen@gmail.com

 	MOTIVATION(S)
-		Promote LLDB, because it is an amazing tool that can benefit in debugging.
+		Promote LLDB, because it is an amazing tool that is beneficial for debugging.
 Explain/remind what LLDB is and how to use it.

 	DESCRIPTION
 		[Beginner to Intermediate Level] Tutorial on LLDB.